 Both genome-wide analysis and targeted approaches can provide insight into methylation patterns at a single nucleotide level.

 Find out more about how library prep works, and explore user-friendly solutions.
 Options are available for a broad range of sequencing methods, including whole-genome sequencing, whole-exome and targeted sequencing, RNA sequencing, methylation sequencing, and more.

 NGS-based sequencing methods allow cancer researchers to detect rare somatic variants, tumor subclones, and circulating DNA fragments.
 Explore cancer sequencing methods.

 From environmental metagenomics studies to infectious disease surveillance and more, sequencing can help researchers gain genetic insight into bacteria and viruses.
 Learn more about microbial genomics.

-Illumina sequencing is introducing new avenues for understanding immunological, neurological, and other complex disorders on a molecular level.
+Illumina sequencing is introducing new avenues for understanding autoimmune and rheumatic diseases, atherosclerosis, neurological diseases, and psychiatric disorders on a molecular level.
 Learn more about complex disease genomics.